Robustness of competing climatic states: Characterization of the five aquaplanet climatic attractors

 The much colder WB and SB climates are fundamentally different from the previous three in terms of transport profiles.
-In the WB climate, the atmospheric transport peaks at the boundary of the water belt, where a large meridional temperature gradient is locally realised, while the peak of the oceanic transport is obtained even closer to the equator and results from the intense overturning circulation inside the water belt.
+In the WB climate, the atmospheric enthalpy transport peaks at the boundary of the water belt, where a large meridional temperature gradient is locally realised.
+Instead, the peak of the oceanic transport is obtained even closer to the equator and results from the intense overturning circulation inside the water belt.
 The meridional transports are negligible in the ice covered portion of the planet.
-In the case of the SB climate, the oceanic transport vanishes due to the absence of a free ocean surface, and the atmospheric transport is extremely weak at all latitudes.
+In the case of the SB climate, the oceanic transport vanishes due to the absence of an ice-free ocean surface, and the atmospheric transport is extremely weak at all latitudes, which, in turn, agree with the fact that a) the meridional temperature differences are very small and that b) the atmosphere is dry, see Fig.~\ref{fig:enthalpy_transp}c.

-In the case of the three warmest climates, the annual mean meridional moisture transport - see Fig.~\ref{fig:enthalpy_transp}c - is qualitatively similar to the present one, with the peak of the poleward transport occurring where the intensity of the meridional eddies is strongest - namely, in the storm track corresponding to the peak of the meridional enthalpy transport - whereas an equatorward transport is realised in the tropical region, coincident with the Hadley cells.
+In the case of the three warmer climates, the annual mean meridional moisture transport - see Fig.~\ref{fig:enthalpy_transp}c - is qualitatively similar to the present one, with the peak of the poleward transport occurring where the intensity of the meridional eddies is strongest - namely, in the storm track corresponding to the peak of the meridional enthalpy transport - whereas an equatorward transport is realised in the tropical region, coincident with the Hadley cells.
 Note that the largest poleward transport is obtained in the HS climate because higher surface temperature favours evaporation.
-Considering that the HS has the weakest total enthalpy transport, this indicates that large scale latent heat transport is relatively more important in the HS.
+Considering that the HS has the weakest total enthalpy transport (Fig.~\ref{fig:enthalpy_transp}a), one deduces that large scale latent heat transport is relatively more important in the HS.
 Clearly, meridional moisture transport is almost vanishing in the SB climate, because evaporative processes are virtually absent, and is very weak and concentrated over and near the water belt in the WB climate.